yeohbraddy/Learning-to-Sparsify-the-Capacitated-Vehicle-Routing-Problem-Instances/README.md

 solve_unpruned = True
 ```

-As you vary the threshold of the pruned instance in model.ipynb, you can execute Main.py to run on the newly pruned instance to measure the objective function value and running time.
+As you vary the threshold of the pruned instance in Model.ipynb, you can execute Main.py to run on the newly pruned instance to measure the objective function value and running time.

 Unfortunately, each instance has different performances so the evaluation of the performances of both the unpruned and prune instance was manually recorded.